stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Please unblock my IP address.
 I’m having to enter CAPTCHA for every website I visit" by @[itixx](https://twitter.com/itixx/status/974463968269033472)

 "Receiving a blocked ip error from cloudflare, why is that happening, can you unblock this ip?
 We never entered any wrong data" by @[entequak](https://twitter.com/entequak/status/906125031599722496)

+"Can #cloudflare fix their mail....
+All mail from that domain is flagged as spam by gmail" by @[miekg](https://twitter.com/miekg/status/712769672408612864)

 "Please, unblock me on x.
 My ip is: x.
 It's because i'm using proxy." by @[S60Team](https://twitter.com/S60Team/status/789740374810095616)